sergiy79/codecombat/Dev-Setup:-Vagrant.md

 ## About This Method

-**NOTE** This method is not yet working well for Windows, due to issues that arise when the version of VirtualBox is different from the VirtualBox driver running in the virtual machine.
-For the moment, the regular Windows setup instructions are more reliable.
+**NOTE** There is a fix to allow this method to work on Windows that is not yet merged.
+Until merged, the regular Windows method should be used.

 [Vagrant](https://www.vagrantup.com) is a tool for rapidly creating and configuring [virtual machines](http://en.wikipedia.org/wiki/Virtual_machine).